openmrs/openmrs-module-oauth2login/README.md

 Finally this convenience can only work when we have control over the what the user info response JSON can return.

+### Redirect URL after successful login
+By default, the user will be redirected to the home page `/` after successul login.
+The redirect URL can be modified by using the Global Property (GP)  `oauth2login.redirectUriAfterLogin`.
+For instance, if the reference application module is used, this GP can be changed to `/referenceapplication/login.page?redirectUrl=/index.html` in order to display the location selection page.

 #### Example
 If a user authenticates as 'jdoe' with the OAuth 2 provider, OpenMRS will attempt to fetch the user 'jdoe'.
 * If a 'jdoe' user can be found in OpenMRS, then it will become the authenticated user.